-Professional Indemnity Insurance is a legal backing that protects you from incurring an expensive loss when your client decides to sue you to court for a lack of satisfaction of goods or services provided.
+Professional Indemnity Insurance is a legal backing that protects you from incurring an expensive loss when your client decides to sue you in court for a lack of satisfaction with goods or services provided.
 It is a secure way of designating a fixed amount to pay your clients in the event of damages.
-It secures both the business and client when expensive mistakes occur.
+It secures both the business and the client when expensive mistakes occur.

 Who Needs Professional Indemnity Insurance?

 Why Do You Need Professional Indemnity Insurance?

 The existence of Professional Indemnity Insurance covers errors, omissions, and negligence of the company.
 These mistakes are often too costly and may have the potential to mar the company’s reputation.
 The company can allocate a certain amount to this insurance plan.
 This will help salvage this situation before it gets out of hand.

 A rapid response prevents further scandals which may have the potential of making the news.
 It reduces the possibility of turning business allies into rivals.
 A Professional Insurance plan makes possible the immediate compensation of affected clients.
 No need for long meetings with the board of directors to analyze the damage level and insurance payment.

 3. Increases Trust among Clients

 Some clients are keen on knowing if a company has Professional Indemnity Insurance before any business transaction takes place.
 Having this makes them feel assured that the company is futuristic, responsible, and has their best interest at heart.
 They know for sure that when a crisis occurs, the company is ready.

 Common claims that professional liability insurance covers are negligence, misrepresentation, violation of good faith and fair dealing, and inaccurate advice.

 Most professionals are to have this agreement to protect their reputation and finances.
 Let’s look at the various ways indemnity insurance protects you or your business.